St Francis

 We have made a number of upgrades to the interior

-• Added fans to every space
+• Added white Caframo fans to every space

-• Added shelving in a number of places
+• Added shelving in a number of places to greatly improve storage options.

 See the details on our Interior page.